Fast Exponentiation and Floating Point Representation

 The IEEE 754 Standard

-We’ll focus on 32 bits floating points (float in C/C++) here, but the standard is similarly defined for 16 bits and 64 bits floating points, just with a couple different constants and bit partition.
+I’ll focus on 32-bit floating points (float in C/C++) here, but the standard is similarly defined for 16-bit and 64-bit floating points, just with a couple different constants and bit partition.

-Let ff be a 32 bits floating point.
+Let ff be a 32-bit floating point.
 Its binary expression is partitioned as follows:

 s e7 e6 e5 e4 e3 e2 e1 e0 m22 m21 m1 m0